Jacob120/hexagon2048_v2/README.md

 - `port` - optional parameter.
 If it is not set to default port is 80 otherwise your game should use this port for rng-server.
 - `radius` - radius for the game.

-You don't need to implement [wizard form](https://hex2048.surge.sh/) but it can help you during developing the game.

 Tests are using these parameters to set up your game for test running.

 ## How will your solution be tested?